adasanchez/co_design_workflows_ecoind/README.md

 ### `/scripts`

 `step1_general_pattern.R` : This script is designed to analyse and visualize information collected from workshop participants to better understand who they are and how they engage with tools, data, and platforms.
-We: 1) characterise participants by summarising their profiles, including career stage, institutional affiliation, ecosystem focus (realm), and application areas; 2) Quantify and visualise participation patterns using percentage-based summaries and clear graphical outputs; 3) Assess familiarity levels with a range of tools, data sources, formats, platforms, and programming languages.
+We: 1) characterize participants by summarising their profiles, including career stage, institutional affiliation, ecosystem focus (realm), and application areas; 2) Quantify and visualize participation patterns using percentage-based summaries and clear graphical outputs; 3) Assess familiarity levels with a range of tools, data sources, formats, platforms, and programming languages.

 `step2_practiceLDA` : This script applies topic modelling techniques to analyse open-text responses from workshop participants, with the goal of uncovering patterns in current data practices, challenges, and capabilities.